Frankly 3a Review 2025: Pros & Cons

 Frankly is a third pillar account offered by the Zurcher Kantonal Bank (ZKB).

 ZKB is a large bank that was established a long time ago.
 They started Frankly as a mobile-only service to appeal to the younger generations.
-And they are also focusing on people investing in their pillars.
+They also focus on people investing in their pillars.
 As we will see, you can invest a large portion of your funds in stocks with this third pillar account.

 Frankly is a very new service.
-ZKB officially launched Frankly in March 2020.
-But they already reached 100 million CHF of assets under management.
-One good thing about this service is that they promised that the fees would go down as more and more people use it.
-ZKB already reduced Frankly fees by 0.01% once they reached 100 million CHF.
-So hopefully, the fees will go down even lower in the future.
+ZKB officially launched Frankly in March 2020, but they already have 100 million CHF of assets under management.
+One good thing about this service is that they promised that the fees would go down as more people use it.
+ZKB already reduced Frankly fees by 0.01% once they reached 100 million CHF, so hopefully, the fees will go down even lower in the future.

 Investment Strategies